Art and Stem Funding

 In the past two decades, designers like former Apple Chief of Design Jony Ive have shown the tech world that creativity is a valuable and scarce resource that determines how a product will perform.
 Today, many successful startups like Airbnb are founded by artists and designers who can solve problems with an empathetic, human-centered design process.
 Companies like Facebook and Google are actively recruiting within the fields of product design, human-computer interaction, and user experience design to work at the intersection of creativity and technology.
 In the contemporary Silicon Valley workplace, designer-artists create beautiful and functional products in fields like AI while engineers implement functional systems with user-oriented design thinking.
 Even cities like New York are looking for designers to create green spaces in the fight against global warming.

 Creative visual arts are critical to innovation in Silicon Valley because it brings aesthetics and humanity into technologies.
 Institutional leaders like Stanford’s Hasso Plattner Institute of Design see the value of creative thinking, so they have developed their design program to empower students of any major.
 In the admissions process, they’ve also allowed applicants of any major to submit a visual arts portfolio.
 Stanford has enabled researchers, scientists, and artists to use creative processes to make an impact in fields ranging from special education to environmental policy.
+Creative visual arts are critical to innovation in Silicon Valley because it brings aesthetics and humanity into technologies.” —

 So what can our school do to empower its students?